pdavidow/SimpleEditor/readme.md

 **OVERALL APPROACH**

 * First read the operation count, then parse each input line at a time.
-* History stores undo ops; delete slices twice; no symbols
+* History stores undo operations
-* Long test 8.223868 seconds

 **USAGE**